-My name is Erik Homenick, I'm 34 and I live in Lakeside, California.
-I began this website on April 14, 2006 only a few months after Akira Ifukube passed away.
-As a long-time fan of this composer's film scores and classical compositions, I felt it was my duty to honor the life and history of this great artist, as well as make large amounts of information about him readily available in English.
+My name is Erik Homenick and I live in San Diego, California.
+I began this website on April 14, 2006, just over two months after Akira Ifukube passed away.
+As a long-time fan of this composer's film scores and classical compositions, I felt it was my duty to honor the life and history of this great artist and make large amounts of information about him readily available in English.

 This site represents years and years of research I have done into the composer.
 In the summer of 2010, I was most fortunate that this research took me to Japan to visit Hokkaido and see, firsthand, many of the areas where Ifukube lived and worked during his early days as a forestry officer and composer.

 In May 2014 I again traveled to Japan to attend the Akira Ifukube 100th Anniversary Concert at the MUZA Hall in Kawasaki.

 On July 12, 2014, I acted as a consultant and Master of Ceremonies for the Rondo Award-nominated Ifukube 100 Concert (produced by John DeSentis and Chris Oglio), which took place in conjuction with G-FEST (the world's only annual Godzilla convention), at the Pickwick Theater in Park Ridge, Illinois.